Good air quality is important for our health and quality of life.

 Further information on the processes can be obtained by contacting the Environmental Health Section.

 2. Statutory Nuisance.
 The Environmental Protection Act 1990 defines a number of Statutory Nuisances including bonfires, dust , fumes and gases emitted from premises.
 Where a local authority is satisfied that a statutory nuisance exists, is likely to exist or recur, it must serve a Notice on the person responsible to require abatement of the nuisance.
 Failure to comply with the terms of the Notice may result in prosecution.
-A leaflet explaining the controls for bonfires is available below:
+We have published a .

 3. Dark Smoke.
 The Clean Air Act 1993 regulates emissions of dark smoke from chimneys and from industrial or trade premises